10-3-pursuit/project-front-end-portfolio/readme.md

 - always use `const` if at all possible, instead of `let`

-- all CSS should be located in an external file except for absolute necessity to use inline CSS
+- all CSS should be located in an external file except for absolute neccessity to use inline CSS

 - JavaScript files should be imported in the `<head>` element of your HTML file